geometry-software/only-soya/README.md

-# would-you-gto Cafe
+# would- you- Cafe

 ![Image text](./src/assets/images//favicon.png)

-## would-you-gto Cafe is an app where people who prefer vegetarian lifestyle, cook delicious food and offer it to others
+## as a web app for people who prefer vegetarian lifestyle, cook delicious food and offer it to others